 12 Bar Blues in Em with a fourth chord

-Here's an alteration of the progression above with an extra chord which makes the progression some more complex.
+Here is an alteration of the progression above with an extra chord that makes the progression some more complex.
 Notice also that the iv is played in the second bar, not mandatory though.

 12 Bar Blues in Em with a chromatic chord sequence

-This is a variation of the previous 12 Bar structure, but with an expanded, chromatic sequence.
+This is a variation of the previous 12 Bar structure, but with an extended, chromatic sequence.

 12 Bar Blues with a touch of jazz

-A m7b5 chord is used, which makes the progressions sound more jazzy.
+The next example, uses an m7b5 chord, which makes the progressions sound more jazzy.

 The F#m7b5 chord with short notation: 2x2210.